 Fraternities are required to fill all bed spaces in their chapter houses.
 A house may have vacancies only if the organization does not have sufficient members on campus to fill the house.
 Members will not be allowed to select other housing options (campus residence hall or off-campus housing) until Chapter House is filled to stated capacity.

-- Week of January 29, 2018 (exact date to be determined) - Greek house rosters will be distributed to house managers/Presidents from the Office of Student Activities & Greek Life
+- Week of February 6, 2018 - Greek house rosters will be distributed to house managers/Presidents from the Office of Student Activities & Greek Life

-- Week of February 19, 2018 (exact date to be determined) – Greek House Rosters due to the Office of Student Activities & Greek Life
+- Wednesday, February 21, 2018 - Greek House Rosters due to the Office of Student Activities & Greek Life

 - Monday, February 26, 2018, at 8:00 a.m. – Online off-campus applications will close.

-- We of February 26, 2018 – Review of Greek House Rosters and Off-Campus Housing (Release from Residency Requirement) Applications
+- Week of March 5, 2018 - Review of Greek House Rosters and Off-Campus Housing (Release from Residency Requirement) Applications

 - Students who will be abroad or studying off-campus at any time during the 2018-2019 academic year or fraternity members who live in their fraternity fall semester and wish to reside off-campus for the spring semester must be approved through this process.